 Properties Methods Events Config Settings Errors

-The following is the full list of the properties of the control with short descriptions.
+The following is the full list of the properties of the component with short descriptions.
 Click on the links for further details.

-The following is the full list of the methods of the control with short descriptions.
+The following is the full list of the methods of the component with short descriptions.
 Click on the links for further details.

 |Config||Sets or retrieves a configuration setting.|